-BUSINESS INTEGRITY AND RESPONSIBILITY Member of DANSKE ARK PLH is a member of the Danish Association of Architectural Firms (DANSKE ARK), and our operational procedures are based on Danish Legislation and DANSKE ARK'S instructions, guidelines and contractual standards, aimed at strengthening the quality level and professionalism of practicing architectural firms, and covering: - Level of professional liability insurance and standard contracting agreements - General Conditions for Consultancy and Assistance 1989 (ABR 89). - Collective bargaining process whereby DANSKE ARK negotiates the general agreements on pay and working conditions etc. of the technical staff in the employment of the member firms. - Fees and standards for architectural work with individual clients, private client organizations and public authorities.
+BUSINESS INTEGRITY AND RESPONSIBILITY Member of DANSKE ARK PLH is a member of the Danish Association of Architectural Firms (DANSKE ARK), and our operational procedures are based on Danish Legislation and DANSKE ARK'S instructions, guidelines and contractual standards, aimed at strengthening the quality level and professionalism of practicing architectural firms, and covering: - Level of professional liability insurance and standard contracting agreements - General Conditions for Consultancy and Assistance 1989 (ABR 18). - Collective bargaining process whereby DANSKE ARK negotiates the general agreements on pay and working conditions etc. of the technical staff in the employment of the member firms. - Fees and standards for architectural work with individual clients, private client organizations and public authorities.
 DANSKE ARK also participates in negotiations with public authorities on tax aspects, prices and profit legislation, regulations on competitive tendering, liability and insurance matters as well as building assignment procedures, quality assurance and other terms relating to the professional activities of the member firms.
 PLH is obliged to respect the basic conventions based on national and international legislation on human rights, the Danish Consolidation Act no. 68, of January 2005, and our membership of the Danish Association of Architectural Firms.
 Leadership Responsibility The PLH leadership team members are individually and collectively responsible for ensuring the firm's adherence to responsible business practices and our Code of Ethics.
-To that end, the following nominated partners, directors and professional staff have been assigned specific areas of responsibility: UN Global Compact Paulette Christophersen - Partner Financial Reporting Svenn Gunborg Olsen - Chief Financial Officer supported by BDO consulting auditors Legal Accountability and Risk Management Søren Mølbak - Partner and Director supported by Mazanti-Andersen Korsø Jensen AdvokatPartnerskab Quality Assurance Søren Mølbak - Partner and Director Digital Knowledge Management Jan Sander Fredriksen - Partner and Claus Johannessen - Senior Architect Sustainability - PLH Green Team Søren Mølbak - Partner and Director Paulette Christophersen - Partner, Steen Enrico Andersen - Partner and Sisse Marie Rüsz -Sustainability Manager Staff Representatives Henning Solfeldt - Design Specialist Mark Hamann Hansen - Constructing architect MAK and Sisse Marie Rüsz - Sustainability Manager.
-Occupational Health & Safety Supervisor Helle Maria Christensen - Senior Project Leader "Our business responsibility is based on high standards of Danish legislation and our active engagement in associations, committees and conferences"
+To that end, the following nominated partners, directors and professional staff have been assigned specific areas of responsibility: UN Global Compact Paulette Christophersen - Partner and Anders V. Sonnichsen - Sustainability Manager Financial Reporting Svenn Gunborg Olsen - Chief Financial Officer supported by BDO consulting auditors Legal Accountability and Risk Management Søren Mølbak - Partner and Director supported by Mazanti-Andersen Korsø Jensen AdvokatPartnerskab Quality Assurance Søren Mølbak - Partner and Director Digital Knowledge Management Claus Johannessen - Senior Architect, Mathew Brown - Constructing architect, Niels Peter Rosendal - Constructing architect, Oskars Lapsa -Constructing architect Sustainability - PLH Green Team Søren Mølbak - Partner and Director Paulette Christophersen - Partner, Steen Enrico Andersen - Partner and Anders V. Sonnichsen -Sustainability Manager Staff Representatives Mark Hamann Hansen - Constructing architect MAK and Peter Rebild - Architect Occupational Health & Safety Supervisor Karin Tranberg Schjerbeck - Architect "Our business responsibility is based on high standards of Danish legislation and our active engagement in associations, committees,conferences and press debates"